bellaj/3dE/README.md

+#3DE Project#
-in this project i used a 3d model of an ear for a medical application, the user could manipulate the 3d object (zoom, rotate, ...) and add marks over the object.

-the 3d object used in this project could be remplaced by any other model
+3DE project is a WPF application manipulating a 3d object (this project i used a 3d model of an ear for a medical application). the user could manipulate the 3d object (zoom, rotate, ...) and add points(labels) over the object. the 3d object used in this project could be remplaced by any other model
+The project is opensource, please feel free to hack it and to give me your feedback.

+##screenshots##

 ![alt tag](http://i66.tinypic.com/11l7y4w.png)

 ![alt tag](http://i64.tinypic.com/x1d20g.png)

+###General###
 if you want to manipulate a 3d object in a WPF you have to choose between :

     *Approach.
 You are in interest to put some .3ds(.obj,..) model object as stationary part of your scene without any interactive transformations (moving, scaling and so on).
 This approach is for simple playing (learning WPF3D) as a rule